karankumbhar47/Crypto_Assignments/Assignment_3/Question_03/code/READMD.md

 ### Overview
 1. `Utils.py`
-    - This File contains function that will dump the latex code into `.tex` file.
+    This file contains utility function to help our main code
+        - Functions that will generate two message pairs
+        - Function that will convert message to state matrix and vice versa
-    - This File Also contains function that will print output in formatted way.
+        - Function that will
 2. `Key_Expansion.py`
     - This File contains mainly Key Expansion Algorithm.
     - This program will show 10 round key in terminal output.